TWIG

 }

-And in the template we retrieve the URI with .uri:
+And in the template we retrieve the URI with .uri

 <p><a class="styled-link ext" href="{{ node.field_sf_contract_ref.entity.field_vendor_url.uri }}">Vendor Website</a></p>

-Here we check if there is a target value and output that also.
-E.g. target="_blank" and also display the title -- this is the anchor title as in the words "Vendor Website" below
+and also display the title -- this is the anchor title as in the words "Vendor Website" below

 <a href="https://www.duckduckgo.com">Vendor Website</a></p>

-From inside-marthe/themes/custom/dp/templates/paragraph/paragraph--sidebar-product-card.html.twig we wrap some stuff in a link:
+we wrap some stuff in a link:

 <a href="{{content.field_link.0['#url']}}" {% if content.field_link.0['#options']['attributes']['target'] %} target="{{content.field_link.0['#options']['attributes']['target']}}" {% endif %} class="button">{{content.field_link.0['#title']}}